 Mamie Ruth Deviney and she wanted to be addressed as Ruth, was born on October, 28, 1924 to Sally and Gordon Sehon of Tom, Oklahoma.
 She spent her younger years in the Tom area, graduating from Tom High School.

 After high school she moved to Tulsa, OK to work in a plane factory where she was the original “Rosie the Riveter” putting on the bombardier doors.
 She loved living in a large city with a bunch of girls.
 She had an appendicitis attack and after the hospital stay, her Momma came to get her and took her back to Tom.
 She got a job in Dekalb, Texas working at a drug store.
 Her brother Roy Lee invited her up to stay with them in McAlister, OK, which she gladly accepted.
 While there she met her lifelong love, Carl Deviney.
 Their courtship was fast as he was to ship out to the Pacific Theater in WWII.
 They dated for 2 weeks and were married on June 30, 1943, at St. Joseph’s Parish in Clarksville, Texas.
 After the war, Carl went to work in a garage as an auto mechanic.
 Momma had given birth to Brenda Ruth a short time after Daddy had shipped out.
-They then had Carolyn Ann two years later and then added two more babies to the family.
+They then had Carolyn Ann two years later and then six years later added Jack Gordon, who was born in Fort Stockton, TX.
+Then four years later their family was complete with the birth of Sherrie Kay in Paul’s Valley, OK.
 They lived all over the state of Texas living in Ft.
 Stockton, Levelland, Morton, Odessa and Lindsay, Ok.
-And bought a home and lived there for 4 years.
+Where they bought a home and lived for 4 years.
 Then they were transferred to Shiprock, NM, Waterflow, NM, and Kirkland, NM before moving to Cortez, CO.
 They stayed in Cortez for four years before moving to Baker, MT where they lived the rest of their lives.

-Ruth was preceded in death by her husband, Carl Deviney; daughter, Brenda; granddaughter, Erika Deviney; sons-in-law, Ralph Sonsalla, Jack Hadley, and Mike O’Connor; sister, Ruby; brothers, George Baker, Garland Baker, Clarence Baker, Roy Lee Baker, Jim Sehon, Ben Sehon, Henry Sehon, Parnell Sehon, and Edward Sehon.
-She came from a big family whom she mourned for terribly the last few years, but she also leaves a large family who will love her and her memory forever.
+Ruth was preceded in death by her husband, Carl Deviney; daughter, Brenda; granddaughter, Erika Deviney; sons-in-law, Ralph Sonsalla, Jack Hadley, and Mike O’Connor; sister, Rubye Gurley; brothers, George Baker, Garland Baker, Clarence Baker, Roy Lee Baker, Jim Sehon, Ben Sehon, Henry Sehon, Parnell Sehon, and Edward Sehon; She came from a big family whom she mourned for terribly the last few years, but she also leaves a large family who will love her and her memory forever.